Has your vein doctor recommended sclerotherapy treatment for the spider veins or varicose veins on your legs?

 What to Expect During and After Sclerotherapy Treatment

-Not all types of varicose or spider veins are created equally, which is why there are a number of effective, advanced treatments available.
-Sclerotherapy treatment, also called 'microfoam injections' is the #1 FDA-approved treatment of choice for spider veins and for small varicose veins.
-If your vein doctor has recommended sclerotherapy for you, there are a few things you’ll probably want to know about the treatment itself and about what happens afterwards.
+Sclerotherapy treatment, a type of microfoam injection, is the #1 FDA-approved treatment of choice for treating spider veins and smaller varicose veins.
+If your vein doctor has recommended sclerotherapy for you, there are a few things you’ll probably want to know about the treatment itself—and about what to expect after your treatment.

 Sclerotherapy is FDA-approved and has been the gold standard for spider vein treatment for many years.
-It is extremely rare to have serious side effects but a few temporary side effects can occur.
+It is extremely rare to have serious side effects, but a few temporary side effects can occur.
 Since the chemical solution injected into your veins is meant to irritate the veins, some people do feel a bit of discomfort, such as stinging or cramping, in the treated area.
 You might also feel a pinch when the needle is inserted into the vein.
 These side effects are only temporary and will disappear quickly.

-After treatment, mild side effects might occur, such as bruising or a darkening of the skin near the treated area.
+After treatment, mild side effects might occur, such as bruising or a reddening of the skin near the treated area.
 These side effects usually resolve on their own after a few days.
-In rare cases, discoloration of the skin near the treatment area can last for weeks or even indefinitely afterwards.
+In rare cases, discoloration of the skin near the treatment area can last for weeks or months afterward.

-Your doctor will most likely recommend that you wear compression stockings for a few weeks after treatment and that you avoid sun exposure.
+Your doctor will most likely recommend that you wear compression stockings for a few days after treatment, and that you avoid prolonged sun exposure.
 The stockings will put a gentle pressure on the legs, allowing the treated veins to fade and helping to keep new spider veins from forming.

-While recovery is short, it does take a few weeks for the spider veins to cosmetically dissapear.
-While initially it may look like the spider veins dissapear immediately, they stay red for a few weeks (underneath the surface of your skin) and begin to fade.
+While recovery is short, it does take a few weeks for the spider veins to cosmetically disappear.
+While initially it may look like the spider veins disappear immediately, they stay red for a few weeks (underneath the surface of your skin) and begin to fade over time.

 4. Multiple Treatments Might Be Needed

-Depending on the size and area of your spider veins and how many you have, you may need a series of sclerotherapy treatments.
+Depending on the size and area of your spider veins—and how many you have—you may need a series of sclerotherapy treatments.
 The treatments are often spaced a few weeks apart.
 Even after a series of treatments, it can take as long as two months before the final results from sclerotherapy are visible.
-However, once results are achieved they do last a long time, although they are not permenant.
+Once your spider veins are gone, results do last a long time, although they are not necessarily permanent.

 Sclerotherapy Spider Vein Treatment Results

-Patients often get amazing results with sclerotherapy.
-Metro Vein Center’s Houston, Texas practice location offers sclerotherapy, as well as a number of other vein treatment options.
-If you’re ready to say goodbye to your spider veins, contact us today to schedule a consultation.
+If you’re ready to safely say goodbye to your varicose and spider veins, contact us today to schedule a consultation!